-Let us make it clear that the seeking of special privileges at such a time, attempts to evade the sacrifices that should be made by all, do not appeal
+Let us make it clear that the seeking of special privileges at such a time; attempts to evade the sacrifices that should be made by all, do not appeal to an Elk.

 Such a course would be helpful to ourselves and to all about us.